 - Must return to campus prior to the official opening of both the fall and spring semesters and must remain after the official closing of both the fall, Thanksgiving, semester and spring semesters as specified in the Housing Assistant Employment Agreement.

-- Must not hold other employment on or off campus during the appointment period without written permission from the Area Director; such as employment should not exceed ten (10) hours per week nor should it interfere with duties noted in the Housing Assistant position description.
+- Must not hold other employment on or off campus during the appointment period without written permission from the Area Director.

 - Student staff members hired for the subsequent year must attend job orientation meetings conducted in the spring semester.

 - Preference in hiring will be given to members of fraternities and sororities.

-- Room rent as specified in the Housing Assistant Employee Agreement
+- $10 per hour as specified by the maximum hours per week in the Housing Assistant Employee Agreement